kanisterio/kanister/examples/mongodb-percona/README.md

 **NOTE:**

-To have the delete action working properly we need the operator up and running.
+To have the delete action working  we need the operator up and running.

 ### Troubleshooting